While reading about those mysterious people called “Picts,” I found out a few interesting bits that I’d like to share with my readers.

 Mind you, this is a guess.
 No one knows for sure.
 One of the greatest mysteries of the Picts is their language.
 Not a trace of their language remains except in stone markings called “ogham,” a language that has been traced to the so-called P-Celtic tongue.
 Not a trace of their widespread early culture remains except in the form of standing stones with distinctive artwork, in unearthed burrows, and in the traces of stone houses, among other remnants.

 I’m almost reluctant to use the word “tattoo,” originating as it does from Tahiti/Samoa as late as the 17th century.
-In fact, in that recent short story I wrote about a blue-marked Pict, I used the term “pricked-in” to refer to the falcon embedded on his chest, and below you’ll see why I settled on that term.
+In fact, in a short story I wrote about a blue-marked Pict, I used the term “pricked-in” to refer to the falcon embedded on his chest, and below you’ll see why I settled on that term.

 The very word “pict” derives from the term used by a Roman chronicler who thought that these people were covered with blue “pictures.”
 The blueness of the markings has been thought for centuries to be derived from a plant called “woad,” a member of the mustard family, whose ground roots render a distinctive blue dye.